WHO says 99% of world's population breathes poor-quality air

 “Particulate matter, especially PM2.5, is capable of penetrating deep into the lungs and entering the bloodstream, causing cardiovascular, cerebrovascular (stroke) and respiratory impacts,” WHO said.
 “There is emerging evidence that particulate matter impacts other organs and causes other diseases as well.”

-India and the world need to brace for major changes to try to curb air pollution: electric vehicles; a shift away from fossil fuels; a massive scaling-up of green energy; and households separating their types of waste, she said.
+India and the world need to brace for major changes to try to curb air pollution, including using electric vehicles, shifting away from fossil fuels, embracing a massive scaling-up of green energy and separating out types of waste, she said.

 “We need to prioritize clean energy access for households that need it the most, and take active measures to clean up our industrial sector,” she said.